West Tamar Highway: Beaconsfield to Greens Beach

+The highway has no overtaking lane opportunities from Beaconsfield to Greens Beach.
+It goes through Beauty Point and major settlement Kelso.
+The highway then goes through bushes until finishing into Greens Beach.

 Major intersections

 Four shielded routes terminate at the intersections of streets in the Launceston CBD.
 Because all the involved streets are one-way each route has separate inbound and outbound termini.
 One of these routes is the West Tamar Highway.
 Distances from each terminus to a point on the route may not be identical.
 Those shown below are from the outbound terminus.